lipetik/lipetik/README.md

 ### Hi there 👋
-Hi , I'm Filipe from Brazil , I'm a college student finishing my major in physics at UFES and I have a lot of interest on computational physics.
-For the last 3 years I have been focusing mainly on doing simulations with the  Quantum Espresso package to study 2D materials properties and it's possible applications.
-Currently , I'm studying python and trying to improve on it.
+I'm Filipe from Brazil , I'm a college student and  recently finished major in physics in physics at UFES and I have a lot of interest on computational physics.
+For the last three years I have been focusing mainly on doing simulations with the  Quantum Espresso package to study 2D materials properties and it's possible applications.
+Currently, I'm studying python and data science and trying to improve on it.

 <div align="center">
   <a href="https://github.com/rafaballerini">